miker704/Strife/patches.md

     - Added styles for App Directory option in channel drop down modal.
     - Added back Server Settings to non-server owners in channel drop down modal, but it is disable till new modals are added.
+    - Added recoloring and style updates to Channel drop down modal.

 ## Backend Changes